NickCaravias/thoughtful-robotic-factory/README.md

 I typed the parametes to be floats, based on the description this made the most sense because of the decimals that could exist in the height, weight, etc.

+If the parameter is a string the method will return rejected.

 ## How to use
 ### Test the method independently
 To test the method independetly, simply import the sort method from the sort.py file and pass in the parameters.